OLIS Circularly Polarized Luminescence Spectrophotometers

 OLIS Response:

-2. Stray light is not a parameter of interest in CPL.
-High sensitivity is always the higher priority.
+2. Low stray light is a very minor concern in emission studies, whereas highest sensitivity is the priority.

 Jasco Statement: “Double-prism monochromator”